eProsima/Shapes-Demo-Docs/docs/test3.rst

 You can also select if this History is going to be VOLATILE or TRANSIENT_LOCAL.
 The latter will send that last stored value to subscribers joining after the Publisher has been created.

+The Durability QoS privides late-joining nodes with the ability to get previously sent data.

 First, we have to launch three instances and create a Publisher in each of them:

 1 - Create a red square publisher: